What is Net Debt?

 Enterprise and Equity Valuation

-Net debt is used in the Equity to EV bridge.
+Net debt is used in the Equity and EV value bridge.
 Enterprise value is the value of the operational business, independent of capital structure.
-Equity value (or market capitalization) is the value attributable to the owners or shareholders (frequently expressed on a per-share basis for public companies).
+Equity value (or market capitalization) is the value attributable to the owners or shareholders (frequently expressed on a per share basis for public companies).
+The enterprise value equals net debt plus equity value, enterprise value can be derived from equity value and vice versa.
+If cash were needed to support trade, such as restricted cash, this wouldn’t be available to set against debt and should be excluded.
+However, for valuation purposes it is generally assumed that cash is excess cash and part of the capital structure.

 Credit Analysis